 How can Miami be described?
 It all depends on perspective.
 Some may say it is a hot, traffic-riddled, expensive city; others that it is a paradisiacal spot teeming with Latin influence, beautiful beaches, and amazing weather.
 However, when one experiences Miami – truly experiences Miami – it becomes clear that it is simply ineffable.
-This project will allow you to write a travel guide showing your unique perspective on one of Miami’s neighborhoods.
+This project will allow you to write an academic travel guide showing your unique perspective on one of Miami’s neighborhoods.

 Each student must select one neighborhood in Miami and write an academic travel guide describing it.
 The guide should provide a manner to discover the authentic nature of location.
-The guide should include history, demographics, urban design, transportation, museums, monuments, places of worship, eateries, and broader lessons we can reflect upon.
+The guide should include history, demographics, urban design, transportation, museums, monuments, places of worship, eateries, and broader lessons we can reflect upon

 This is the major project for the semester.
 It must be a minimum of 2,000 words.